amacd31/bit-counter/README.md

 # bit-counter

-Package for counting the number of one bits in a numpy array of uint8 values.
+Package for efficiently counting the number of one bits in a numpy array.
 Implemented as a Python module using Rust, providing high performance counting.

 ## Building